kssd/profile/README.md

     - Played major role in design and implementation of Checkpointing and session recovering strategy for Service.
     - Added Active DataGaurd support in Proprietary DBAccessService.
     RFP Analysis and development of New features as product verticals.
 Features Designed and implemented Voucher, Bonus, Grace supports, Favorites support, Toll Free/Toll Quality, Promotions etc. Actively,

-####Achievements
-    - Employee of the Month                          September - October  2009
-    - Instant Appreciation Award                     January   - February 2011
-    - Company Recognition and appreciation for innovative approach and productivity.

 ---
 #####References